-However, if the product is an FDA regulated food, the word "Peanut" must appear on the label.
+However, if the food regulated by the Food and Drug Administration (FDA), the word “peanut” must appear on the label.

 FALCPA does not require peanut oil to be labeled as an allergen.
-Studies show highly refined oils can be safely eaten by those with food allergies.
-Highly refined oils contain extremely small levels of allergenic protein.
-However, peanut oil that is expeller pressed, extruded or cold pressed does contain peanut protein and must be clearly listed on an ingredient label as "peanut".
-These types of peanut oil should be avoided by those with peanut allergy.
+Studies show highly refined, distilled oils can be safely eaten by people with food allergies.
+For example, highly refined peanut oils contain extremely small levels of allergenic protein and can be tolerated by most people with a peanut allergy.
+However, peanut oil that is expeller pressed, extruded, or cold pressed does contain peanut protein and must be clearly listed on an ingredient label as “peanut.”
+These types of peanut oil should be avoided by people with peanut allergy.

 Cross-reactivity occurs when the proteins in one food are similar to the proteins in another.
 When that happens, the body’s immune system sees them as the same.

-Peanut contains proteins that cross-react with birch (a type of tree) or grass pollen.
-Some (but not all) individuals with these pollen allergies may have oral allergy syndrome (OAS) to peanut.
-And, for those who do have OAS, they may experience symptoms with some, but not all, foods cross-reactive to a particular pollen to which they are allergic.
+Peanuts contain proteins that cross-react with birch (a type of tree) or grass pollen.
+Some (but not all) people with these pollen allergies may have pollen food allergy syndrome (PFAS) – also called oral allergy syndrome (OAS) – to peanut.
+And, for people who do have PFAS, they may have symptoms with some, but not all, foods cross-reactive to a particular pollen to which they are allergic.

-Peanuts are in the legume family, which includes different beans, including soybeans and lentils.
+Peanuts are in the legume family, which includes different beans, such as soybeans, other beans, and lentils.
+They are not the same as tree nuts.
 A common question that comes up for people with an allergy to peanut is whether they can eat soy-based foods or other beans.
 More than half of peanut-allergic individuals will have a positive skin test or blood allergy test to another legume.
-But, it turns out that 95% of them can tolerate and eat the cross-reactive legumes.
-Many years ago, it was common to recommend avoidance of legumes, including soy, because of a peanut allergy.
+But it turns out that 95% of them can tolerate and eat the cross-reactive legumes.
+Many years ago, it was common to recommend avoidance of all legumes, including soy, because of a peanut allergy.
 This practice has been proven unnecessary.
 One possible exception is lupine/lupin.

 Peanuts are a good source of protein in a child’s diet.
 Peanuts also provide a source of niacin, magnesium, vitamins E and B6, manganese, pantothenic acid, chromium, folacin, copper and biotin.
 Your child can get vitamins and nutrients by consuming a variety of foods from other food groups.